 Students may only drop a course at the beginning of the semester.
 Deadlines are determined by class start date and usually occur within the first two weeks of the semester.
 Short classes have prorated deadlines.

 Withdrawing from a class will result in a "W" grade.
 Students are encouraged to meet with their instructor or an advisor before withdrawing.
-Financial aid may be impacted.
+Students are responsible for all fees and tuition if they choose to withdraw from any course, and financial aid may be affected.

 For semester length courses, students may withdraw after the drop period, through the twelfth week of the semester.
 Short classes have prorated deadlines.